exercism/csharp/exercises/concept/dates/.meta/design.md

 ## Learning objectives

 - Know of the existence of the `DateTime` type.
+- Know how to get the current date.
 - Know of the individual, date-related properties.
 - Know how to access the current date.
 - Know how to compare dates.